Jelrik/Crisp-Coin/README.md

 What is the meaning of the Crisp Coin?

-- People al over the world buy food and drinks everyday, with this coin it woud be easy to accept and recive payment all around the world even for people that have limits reaching a bank or in countries with less money avalaible.
-In the end we people are able to buy food     and drinks all around the world with this Cryptocurrency.
+- People al over the world buy food and drinks everyday, with this coin it woud be easy to accept and recive payments all around the world even for people that have limits reaching a bank or in countries with less money avalaible.
+In the end we are able to buy food     and drinks all around the world with this digital Cryptocurrency.